 Ever catch bad vibes from a text?
-That feeling or internal response you have from the actual words to communicate it, is its connotation; which perhaps doesn’t sit well with you.
+Any feeling or internal response you have from the actual words used to is its connotation; which perhaps didn’t sit well with you.

 What does “connotation” mean?

-The word connotation is a noun that refers to an “idea or feeling that a word invokes in addition to its literal or primary meaning”.
-For example, in conversation you could say, “The word “discipline” has unhappy connotations of punishment and repression”.
+A connotation refers to an “idea or feeling that a word invokes in addition to its literal or primary meaning”.
+For example, in conversation you could say, “the word “discipline” has unhappy connotations of punishment and repression”.

 Its verb form is connote, which relatedly means to “convey in addition to exact explicit meaning”: for her, the word “family” connotes love and comfort.

-Merriam-Webster defines connotation as, “something suggested by a word or thing : implication.
+Merriam-Webster defines a connotation as, “something suggested by a word or thing: its implication.
 E.g., the connotations of comfort that surrounded that old chair“.

 Words similar to connotation